 With the growth in sales and profits, small business owners are seriously considering a capital expenditure during this economic cycle.
 The NFIB survey showed that a considerable number of small businesses have committed to a capital expenditure.
 More than sixty percent reported some kind of purchase for their business:

 - 16% went toward improved or expanded facilities

 - 14% for new fixtures and furniture

-Sherwin suggests looking at the expenditures and categorizing them as ‘must haves’ and ‘wants,’ then choosing them based on priority.
-“While it may be great to add a new truck to the fleet, you may have more pressing expenses, like a building or acquiring a garage where you can store and service it,” he said.
+Dornfeldt suggests looking at the expenditures and categorizing them as ‘must haves’ and ‘wants,’ then choosing them based on priority.
+“While it may be great to add a new truck to the fleet, you may have more pressing expenses, like a building or acquiring a garage where you can store and service it,” she said.